THargreaves/into-the-tidyverse/resources/session_one/session_one_presentation.md

-An Introduction to the Tidyverse | Session One
+Into the Tidyverse | Session One
 ====================================
 author: Tim Hargreaves
 date: 2019-09-26